csz5024/Frugally.io/README.md

 unpack the filters and insert them into the SQL statement so that the database returns the correct set of products. you can see that I tried to do that with the if, else statement, feel free to delete that and write your own.

-once again the login for mysql is ```/usr/bin/mysql -u frugally -p``` then just enter the super secret password.

 ```
 # The goal of this function is to return a set of products
 # whose attributes match that of the filters